Information and additional support for Education, Health and Care Needs Assessments and Plans.

 Such requests should be discussed at the review meeting as part of the Assess, Plan, Do, Review cycle.
 Parent / carers and professionals involved in the support for the child/young person should be invited to the meeting.

 In considering whether an assessment is necessary, the local authority must have regard to the views, wishes and feelings of the child and the parent or the young person.
 Here is a guidance document with suggestions on how to gain the views of the child or young person as part of the assessment process.
 There is also a template that could be used with the child:

-What happens once an EHC needs assessment is received?
+Once an EHC needs assessment is received

 If you have submitted a request using the e-form, you will get an automatic receipt by email and a copy of the form.
 If you have submitted a word-processed form, a representative from the SEN Team will confirm receipt of the request.